3 Weeks Pregnant

 3 Weeks Pregnant Belly

 You may be excited to start noticing something different about your appearance, but at 3 weeks pregnant, a belly isn’t really a thing.
-Though you may feel a bit bloated, most pregnant women don’t start to show until around week 12, so you’ve got quite a way to go before you actually look pregnant.
+Though you may feel a bit bloated, most pregnant women don’t start to show until around week 12 or later, so you’ve got quite a way to go before you actually look pregnant.

 3 Weeks Pregnant Ultrasound

 A 3 weeks pregnant ultrasound may not detect your soon-to-be-baby.
-That super teeny fertilized egg (called a marula) is smaller than a grain of salt and is on the move—but as early as week 4 your doctor may be able to see your uterine lining get thicker, a sign that the little marula has reached his or her destination for the next nine months.
-You guessed it: Your uterus.
+That super-teeny fertilized egg (called a marula) is smaller than a grain of salt and is on the move, but as early as week 4 your doctor may be able to see your uterine lining get thicker, a sign that the little marula has reached their destination for the rest of pregnancy (you guessed it: your uterus).

 Pregnancy Checklist at 3 Weeks Pregnant